Mid Wales Hospital

 Toggle site summary [+/-]

 Architect: Messrs.
 Giles, Gough and Trollope

-This obvious pessimism contrasts markedly with feelings at the time of its opening more than a century ago.
-The building, designed by Messrs Giles, Gough and Trollope of London and built at a cost of £126,000 was originally the Brecon and Radnor Counties Joint Lunatic Asylum.
-It was opened amid public ceremony on 18th March, 1903, by the Rt.
-Hon.
+The Brecon and Radnor Counties Joint Lunatic Asylum was originally opened with a public ceremony on 18th March, 1903 by the Rt Hon.
 Lord Glanusk who said of it "everything has been done that human ingenuity could devise for the happiness and safety of the inmates, and under the blessing of God, for their speedy restoration to health."
 The buildings, designed by Messrs Giles, Gough and Trollope of London had cost £126,000 and included wards, kitchens, workshops "in which the patients [were] encouraged to spend their time profitably", a tailor, bakery, shoe-maker and printing shops as well as 8 acres of market gardens and private electricity and water works.

-After the First World War, patients from Montgomeryshire were also admitted, and the 'asylum' was extended and renamed the "Mid-Wales Counties Mental Hospital" During the second World War the hospital was required to take 67 male and 48 females patients from Cardiff City Mental Hospital which had been requisitioned as a war hospital.
-In July of the same year, it was agreed that most of the hospital should be given over to military use and most patients were transferred to other Welsh mental hospitals.
-After a spell as a Prisoner of War camp, the hospital was returned to civillian use in 1947.
+After the First World War, patients from Montgomeryshire were also admitted, and the 'asylum' was extended and renamed the "Mid-Wales Counties Mental Hospital."
+During the second World War the hospital was first required to take 67 male and 48 females patients from Cardiff City Mental Hospital which had been requisitioned as a war hospital and shortly after found itself given over to military use.
+Patients were transferred to other Welsh mental hospitals and the Mid-Wales spent several years as a prisoner of war camp before returning to civillian use in 1947.

-In 1994 the number averaged around 140 and wards began closing gradually.
-Final closure took place on April 7th 2000 and the remaining patients were transfered to other hospitals or discharged.
-Those services still deemed necessary were transferred to nearby Bronllys Hospital, a former tuberculosis sanatorium which continues to operate as a general hospital.
+in 1994 the number averaged around 140 and wards began closing gradually.
+The last ward closed on April 7th 2000 and the remaining patients were transfered to other hospitals or discharged.

 This page is respectfully dedicated to the patients who lived and died at The Mid-Wales Hospital.